core-infra-svcs/terraform-provider-meraki/docs/resources/networks_switch_mtu.md

 Optional:

 - `mtu_size` (Number) MTU size for the switches or switch profiles..
-- `switch_profiles` (Set of String) List of switch profile IDs.
+- `switch_profiles` (Set of String) Ports of switch profile IDs.
 Applicable only for template network.
-- `switches` (Set of String) List of switch serials.
+- `switches` (Set of String) Ports of switch serials.
 Applicable only for switch network.